ezrosent/frawk/info/overview.md

   `lshift`, `rshift`, and  `xor` builtins. `frawk` also supports `rshiftl` for logical right shift.
 Unlike `gawk`, the `and`, `or` and `xor` functions are not variadic.
+* frawk functions can return arrays, function calls can appear in the array position for a for-each loop.

 ### What is different